What is the Pharmaceutical Needs Assessment?

 - The Pharmaceutical Needs Assessment (PNA) provides a comprehensive account of the commissioning environment for pharmaceutical services for the Suffolk area.

-Pharmaceutical services include services provided from local pharmacies, dispensaries at doctors' surgeries, or specialist appliance contractors.
-Local pharmacies also provide healthcare help and advice and are often the first point of contact when people are concerned about their health.
+- Pharmaceutical services include services provided by local pharmacies, dispensaries at doctors' surgeries, or specialist appliance contractors.
+Local pharmacies also provide healthcare help and advice.
+People often go to a pharmacy first when they are concerned about their health.

-Suffolk Health and Wellbeing Board have a statutory duty to publish a Pharmaceutical Needs Assessment every three years, under the NHS (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013.
-The last assessment was published in March 2015, and thus a revised assessment must be published by the end of March 2018.
+- Suffolk Health and Wellbeing Board have a statutory duty to publish a Pharmaceutical Needs Assessment (PNA) every three years.
+This is set out in the NHS (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013.

-The Pharmaceutical Needs Assessment is a report of the present needs for pharmaceutical services.
-It is used to identify any gaps in current services or improvements that could be made in future pharmaceutical service provision.
+- The Pharmaceutical Needs Assessment is a report of the present needs for pharmaceutical services.
+It is used to identify any gaps in current services or improvements that could be made.

-It will be used by NHS England, Suffolk County Council, and the Clinical Commissioning Groups in Suffolk to make decisions when applications for new pharmacies are received, and for the commissioning of other services that could be delivered by community pharmacies and other providers.
+- NHS England, Suffolk County Council, and the Integrated Care Boards in Suffolk use it to make decisions when applications for new pharmacies are received.
+They also use it to commission other services that could be delivered by community pharmacies and other providers.